-- (a) Equipment that is licence-exempt as determined by the Spectrum Regulations is not subject to a radio frequency spectrum licence fee. - (b) For short duration licenses, the spectrum fees shall be prorated based on the license period.
+(a) Equipment that is license exempt as determined by the Spectrum Regulations is not subject to a radio frequency spectrum license fee.

+(b) For short duration licenses, the spectrum fees shall be prorated based on the license period.

 7. Formulae